 If your numbers fall below the average, look into which specific elements on your landing page can be adjusted to boost your conversion rates.
 For instance, is your landing page layout confusing because you have a lot going on?
-It may be a sign you should switch to a landing page template with simpler design or less widgets.
+It may be a sign you should switch to a landing page template with a simpler design or fewer widgets.

 Is your headline engaging enough?
 Maybe your CTA button isn’t noticeable enough or conveying the value of your offer.
 There are a lot of different factors that you can adjust and elements that can be tested to improve your conversion rates.

 In the simplest of terms, that means the number of visitors that end up on your landing page and immediately leave – literally bouncing off.
 Like many websites, your landing page also has a very small window of opportunity to capture and engage a visitor’s attention.